-In February 2016, a Regional Transit Plan was presented to the Board of Directors for SAMTD that made recommendations for service design, route purpose, and overall system construct of regional public transportation services that connect to the Salem-Keizer metropolitan area.
-The implementation of this plan is anticipated to begin in September or October of 2016 (service changes are coordinated with bid cycles for transit operations.
-These cycles are controlled by the contract with the labor union, which is currently under negotiations).
+In February 2016, a Regional Transit Plan was presented to the Board of Directors for SAMTD that made recommendations for service design, route purpose, and overall system construct of regional public transportation services (primarily to CARTS routes) that connect to the Salem-Keizer metropolitan area.
+The recommended changes are based on providing better service with existing revenues.
+The implementation of this plan will begin in May of 2017.